Young Pioneer Tours

 Can you register a .KP domain name?

-You can though still register .SU domains,w which you can read about here.
+You can though still register .SU domains (Soviet Union), which you can read about here.

-The big question, does North Korea have internet then?
-Whilst most North Koreans are not connected to the international internet, there is an intranet known as Kwanmyong.
-This has a limited number of websites from the internet proper, as well as an internal email system and websites specifically for North Koreans.
-North Koreans with smartphones can access weather reports, do messaging and other internet type stuff, but it is essentially a closed system.
+The big question, does North Korea have internet?
+Whilst most North Koreans are not connected to the international internet, there is an intranet known as Kwangmyong.
+This has a limited number of websites from the WWW internet, as well as an internal email system and websites specifically for North Koreans.
+North Koreans with smartphones can access a wide variety of sites such as taxi apps, weather apps, food delivery apps, social media apps, but it is essentially a closed system only accessible by locals.

 Can foreigners use the internet in North Korea?